Hidden long-range correlations in the ion distribution at the graphite / [bmim][NTf$_2$] electrified interface: Model and Method

 A crucial aspect of the trajectory analysis is represented by the definition of dipoles within the ionic liquid, and their localisation in space.
 The first step in this process consists in identifying the position of each ion with its centre of charge:

-whose definition corresponds to the centre of mass of a system of charges, whose mass is equal to the absolute value of their charge.
-This definition is not as generally accepted nor extensively used as that of the centre of mass.
-In this context, however, it provides a simple way to coarse grain the structure of [bmim][NTf$_2$], which is fairly complex and difficult to visualise and interpret in its atomistic detail.
-For instance, the configuration of cations and anions corresponding to the snapshot in Fig.~\ref{capac} is shown in Fig.~\ref{coarse}, highlighting the drastic simplification of the IL structure achieved by the coarse graining expressed by Eq.~\ref{cg}
+whose definition is apparently analogous to that of the centre of mass of a set of particles.
+The choice of emphasising the charges instead of the masses is due to our aim of identifying each ion with its charge.
+This definition is not as unanimously accepted nor extensively used as that of the centre of mass.
+In this context, however, it provides a simple way to coarse grain the charge distribution of [bmim][NTf$_2$], which is fairly complex and difficult to visualise and interpret in its atomistic detail.
+For instance, the configuration of cations and anions corresponding to the snapshot in Fig.~\ref{capac} is shown in Fig.~\ref{coarse} (a), highlighting the drastic simplification of the IL structure achieved by the coarse graining expressed by Eq.~\ref{cg}.
+The radial distribution functions (rdf) computed for the binary mixture consisting of cations and anions and shown in Fig.~\ref{coarse} (b) present all the features expected for a Coulombic fluid, including: the charge alternation around each ion chosen as the origin of the rdf; a tall anion-cation $g_{+-}$ peak, and a strong non-additivity in the distance of closest approach for the $++$ (long), $+-$ (short) and $--$ (long) ion pairs.
+The coordination numbers ($\sim 6$ for cation-anion and $\sim 12$ for anion-anion, while the cation-cation cannot be distinguished) are vaguely reminiscent of the NaCl structure.

-The method to highlight subtle correlations in the distribution of ions in the simulated trajectories is somewhat complex and consists of a few steps.
+The method to highlight subtle correlations in the distribution of ions in the simulated trajectories is somewhat complex and consists of a few successive steps.
 For this reason, the partition of ions into neutral pairs is defined in the following Sec.~\ref{results} using actual simulation results to illustrate this protocol.